January 14–17, 2022 North American winter storm: Southeast

 The Nashville Fire Department in Davidson County, Tennessee, opened a shelter from the cold weather on January 15.

 Snow fell in mostly the northern and central part of Alabama with only a trace recorded in most areas.
 York recorded 1.5 in while Livingston recorded 2.0 in.

 In Georgia, approximately 100,000 customers were without power at the height of the storm on January 16.
+Atlanta recorded 0.3 in of snow from the storm, which became the first measurable snow at the airport since January 2018.

 In North Carolina, parts of U.S. Route 276 were closed due to icing.
 The city of Charlotte opened a shelter for those who sought warmth from the cold.
 The North Carolina Highway Patrol responded to approximately 200 collisions by noon of January 16.
 A car crash also killed 2 people in Raleigh, North Carolina.
 Over 90% of flights that day from Charlotte Douglas International Airport were cancelled.

 A state of emergency was declared in Virginia due to the storm.
 Virginia reported 482 car crashes and 486 disabled vehicles.